Pele logo

 1. Who is responsible for your information

-Database registration: under Amendment 13, our pilot database is not required to register with the Privacy Protection Authority because we are not a public body and we do not operate as a data broker (collecting data primarily to disclose it to third parties for value).
+Database registration: we are not required to register our database with a public privacy authority because we are not a public body and we do not operate as a data broker (collecting data primarily to disclose it to third parties for value).
 If this changes, we will update this policy.

 2. What information we collect